bioXgeo/IUCN_threats_by_traits/README.md

 which will set the key is such a way that all the other rredlist functions can find it (it puts it into an OS Environment variables called IUCN_REDLIST_KEY that the rredlist package will look for).
 See https://cran.r-project.org/web/packages/rredlist/rredlist.pdf for details.

+Usage
+---

+### step 1.
 Loading Data
----

-The data file is not with this code.
-So first download the CSV of species into this folder or somewhere that you can access from R.
+The data file is not included with this code as IUCN updates it routinely.
+You must first download the CSV of species into this folder or somewhere that you can access from R.    For example download and save to  "iucnspecies.csv."
+Downloading data from IUCN requires an account, but you'll need the account to use the rredlist package.

 ```
-source('traitr.R')  # I thought this was clever, but there packages named 'traits' and 'traitr' already exist
+source('traitr.R')

+# set up your IUCN key using rredlist function set_token

+mykey <- "ABC123"
+set_token(mykey)

 species_data <- read.csv("IUCN_trait_montane_birds.csv")
+species = 'Fratercula arctica'
+rl_search_(species) %>% dot()

 ```

-For now We are only looking at those that are not "Least Concern"
+For an example analysis, consider only using those that are not "Least Concern."  this requires dplyr, which is loaded if you 'source' the R file

 ```
-# this requires dplyr, which is loaded if you 'source' the R file
 species_data <- dplyr::filter(species_data, category!="LC" ) # filter out the Least Concern species
 ```